This 1935 Dodge Sedan is the right place to start when comes to a street machine build.

 The tan tweed interior is a good look against the exterior dark green.
 You can easily tell this is a full custom setup, and the more you look, the more you see thoughtful details that you don’t find in other custom builds.
 The seats are a good example.
 The rear ones offer terrific bolstering from a sculpted bucket-like setup.
 And not only does the front have their own high-back buckets, but also they are on swivel mounts to really make it easy to get inside.
 There are well-integrated upgrades, like the R134a air conditioning system mounded under the dash.
 Plus, the AM/FM/CD stereo w/Bluetooth is mounted in its own overhead console.
 This one is built to be a great driver with the upgraded Lecarra steering wheel on a tilt column, cruise control, a Lokar floor shifter, and a dash full of Classic Instruments gauges.

 This is a true classic Mopar machine, and so you’ll proudly lift the hood to show of proper Mopar power.
 It’s a mighty 360 cubic-inch Magnum V8.
 It’s built with a mild cam, Weiand intake, and topped with an Edelbrock four-barrel carburetor.
 And shorty headers add power while feeding the right V8 tune to the glasspack-style dual exhaust.
 As you dig deeper you’ll see more evidence of how this was built with real driving in mind, including an electric fan and a separate trans cooler.
 The front suspension is now an upgrade independent unit, and the rear diff is now a stout Ford 9-inch.
 Plus, there’s a three-speed automatic transmission, power steering, and power brakes with front discs, so this Dodge knows how to cruise in comfort.

 More info: Listing has ended.
-Search on eBay for similar 1935 Dodge
+Click to search on eBay for similar 1935 Dodge (Affiliate link)

 Seller's other items: streetsideclassiccars